TezBaydu/Milestone-project-4-GraphicDesign/README.md

     * JS code is applied to base.html to allow for Stripes fraud detection features
     * API Keys STRIPE_PUBLIC_KEY  and STRIPE_SECRET_KEY - are required and are applied in Gitpod workspace variables

+* Remember pip3 install stripe when coming back into project

+# Requirements file
+- To Freeze into file: pip3 freeze > requirements.txt

 # Bugs & Issues
 - base.css: not working - project-header in project.html not giving a margin-top - associated to Base.html not in allauth
     - Has been applied